home-assistant/home-assistant.io/source/_integrations/iron_os.markdown

 - **Voltage divider:** Fine-tunes the measured voltage to account for variations in the voltage sense resistors between units.
 - **Calibration offset:** Adjusts the calibration of the thermocouple measurements, which determine the temperature displayed for the tip.
-- **Calibrate CJC:** Initiates Cold Junction Compensation calibration at the next boot.
+- **Calibrate CJC (Cold Junction Compensation):** Initiates thermocouple calibration at the next boot to improve temperature accuracy.
+Only needed if temperature readings are consistently inaccurate.
+Ensure the device is at room temperature before calibrating.
 For more details, see the [documentation](https://ralim.github.io/IronOS/Settings/#setting-calibrate-cjc-at-next-boot).

 ## Automations